ceph/ceph/doc/mgr/telemetry.rst

-  ident_base                      NOT REPORTING: NOT OPTED-IN, CHANNEL ident IS OFF    User-provided identifying information about the cluster perf_memory_metrics             NOT REPORTING: NOT OPTED-IN, CHANNEL perf IS OFF     Heap stats and mempools for mon and mds perf_perf                       NOT REPORTING: NOT OPTED-IN, CHANNEL perf IS OFF     Information about performance counters of the cluster
+  ident_base                      NOT REPORTING: NOT OPTED-IN, CHANNEL ident IS OFF    User-provided identifying information about the cluster perf_memory_metrics             NOT REPORTING: NOT OPTED-IN, CHANNEL perf IS OFF     Heap stats and mempools for mon and mds perf_perf                       NOT REPORTING: NOT OPTED-IN, CHANNEL perf IS OFF     Information about performance counters of the cluster perf_rocksdb_metrics            NOT REPORTING: NOT OPTED-IN, CHANNEL perf IS OFF     RocksDB metrics for OSD and MON (cache usage, data read/write operations, latency, etc.)

 Where: